-Six matters are scheduled for a vote:
+Five matters are scheduled for a vote:

 - 1. To elect 12 directors to our board of directors each to serve until the annual meeting of stockholders to be held in 2021 or until that person's successor is duly elected and qualified; - 2.
 To ratify the appointment of Crowe LLP as our independent registered public accounting firm for 2020; - 3.
 To approve the adoption of an amended and restated Organization Certificate of the Bank to add (a) a provision describing our business purpose, and (b) a provision that requires our directors, when discharging his or her duties, to consider the effects of any action or inaction on other stakeholders in addition to Amalgamated Bank; - 4.
 To approve the Amalgamated Bank Employee Stock Purchase Plan; - 5.
-To approve an increase in our current stock repurchase program to allow an additional \$10 million of shares of our Class A common stock to be repurchased from time to time; and - 6.
 To conduct a non-binding, advisory vote on the compensation of our Named Executive Officers.

 As of the date of this proxy statement, we are not aware of any other matters that will be presented for consideration at the annual meeting.
+If, however, other matters are properly presented, the persons named as proxies will vote the shares represented by properly executed proxies in accordance with their judgment with respect to those matters, including any proposal to adjourn or postpone the annual meeting.